upperlinecode/intro-to-swift/day-1/intro-constants-variables.md

  - This is not neccessary though.
 Swift is able to guess the type of the data from the first value that we give it.
 It's main purpose is to ensure that you don't pass the incorrect type of data to a variable by mistake.

  - Some fun things we can do with strings:
   - let's say you want a message to appear for the user at the end of every level.
-Giving the same message at the end of every level is called 'hard-coding'.
+Giving the same message at the end of every level is called *hard-coding*.

 ```swift
 var message = "Congratulations!
 You destroyed all of the pigs!
 Time to move to the next level"
 ```

  - This works fine, but wouldn't it be so much better if we could include the username in there to make it a little more personal?
-We can do this using something called string interpolation.
+We can do this using *string interpolation*.
 You can insert a constant or variable into a string by placing it inside parenthesis preceded by a '\'

 ```swift
 message = "Congratulations \(username)!
 You destroyed all of the pigs!
 Time to move to the next level"
 ```

  - You can do this with as many variables as you would like.
-Have the students interpolate some more values into this message.
+Have the students interpolate more values into this message.
 Encourage them to make some more variables that might be needed into the game.

 ```swift
 let numberOfPigs = 8
 message = "Congratulations \(username)!
 You destroyed all \(numberOfPigs) pigs and completed level \(level) with a final score of \(score)!"